 Vinyl bar stools that are dated or worn may get a lift as you reupholster a vinyl seat cover.
 Replacing the seat cover also is the perfect time to update a cushion if it’s torn or flat.
 Reupholstering a stool is lower in price than purchasing a new bar stool, and you’ll help the environment by upcycling older furniture.
 Select a new vinyl or choose fabric and enjoy providing your bar stools a fresh look!

 - Remove your vinyl cover from your bar stool by taking the nails or staples out and holding the material onto the seat using a screwdriver or hammer.
 Pull the vinyl off in one piece, if you can, to utilize it as a pattern for a new cover.
 Lay your old cover upon a newspaper piece, then trace around it using a pencil in order to create a pattern.

 - Trim a fresh piece of upholstery or vinyl fabric utilizing the pattern that was made from the older vinyl piece.
 Put the fabric onto a sturdy surface, like a floor or table, in order for the wrong side to be facing upward.

 - Then glue the fresh foam piece to the seat of the bar stool, if applicable.
-Turn your chair over then sit the foam padded seat on the middle of the vinyl or fabric.
+Turn your chair over, then sit the foam-padded seat in the middle of the vinyl or fabric.

-- Continually pull the fabric to the bar stool’s bottom then tack in place using a nail or staple.
+- Continually pull the fabric to the bar stool’s bottom, then tack it in place using a nail or staple.
 Tack the edges as the final step, if your bar stool possesses a square seat.
-Fold a side of the edge then secure it using a nail or staple, and repeat on the additional side of the nail.
+Fold a side of the edge, then secure it using a nail or staple, and repeat on the additional side of the nail.

 - Repeat the process with every bar stool you need to reupholster.